-2015 saw the adoption of a new policy and operational guidance governing the implementation and operation of on-street resident permit parking zones (RPZs).
-The Council operates a number of RPZs in Bishop's Stortford, Hertford and Ware, typically encircling the town centres, where residents can experience parking difficulties due to a regular influx of commuter parking.
+2015 saw the adoption of a new policy governing the implementation and operation of on-street resident permit parking zones (RPZs).
+The Council operates a number of RPZs in Bishop's Stortford, Hertford and Ware, typically ringing the town centres, where residents can experience parking difficulties due to a regular influx of commuter parking.